Helen Bright Clark: Moderation and peace

 In May 1884, Clark broke with her aunt Priscilla Bright McLaren who was, with Ursula Mellor Bright, advocating more radical reform.
 Clark sided with Lydia Becker and her supporters who backed the couverture clause introduced by William Woodall to the Liberal Reform bill.
 Woodall's proposal was an incremental one: it sought votes for unmarried women only, not for wives.
 Clark gave her support on the grounds that this not wholly satisfactory clause had more chance of passing and could subsequently be used as a wedge by which women's suffrage could be expanded.
 Though he attempted several times through 1889, Woodall was unable to cement such a clause into a bill before the House.

+Clark was among the signatories of a supportive letter sent to the first meeting of the International Council of Women, which was held in 1888 in America.
+Other signers included Margaret Tanner, Maria Colby, Emily Sturge, Mary Estlin and Louisa Swann, all under the title "In the Fellowship of Womanhood."

 In the early 1890s, Elizabeth Cady Stanton travelled through Europe gathering support for, and inviting participation in, her work-in-progress The Woman's Bible.
 One evening, Stanton spoke to a crowd at Clark's home about the state of the suffrage movement in America.
 Local clergymen present questioned Stanton about the Bible's position of woman in relation to man, and Stanton described at length how equality among the sexes was supported by Bible verse, but that the Bible could be selectively quoted to support conflicting arguments.
 Because of this, said Stanton, it should be limited in its authority.
 Clark, though sympathetic to Stanton's views, expressed to Stanton her fear that some of the strictest of those in attendance might have been shocked by her ultra-liberal opinions.